 Moving overseas?
 What an adventure!
 And such an educational experience!
 But how are you going to educate your children?
 A local school?
 An international school?
 Have you thought of homeschooling?

-- Courses covering the subjects of computer programming, foreign languages, writing, math, science, and more (again, online)
+- The use of online courses.
+These courses can cover the subjects of computer programming, foreign language, writing, math, science, and more

 - Distance (online) accredited schools

-- A local tutor in your new country
+- A local tutor or teacher in your new country (your company may pay for this).
+The tutor/teacher may even come to your home

 Online Homeschool Curriculum Programs